-Both.
+Yes.
 The primary responsibility of the Completion Coaching Communities is to ensure students are reaching our institutional momentum points.
 However, identification of barriers -- particularly systemic barriers the college has unintentionally created -- has proven important in opening pathways and removing bottlenecks to completion.
-For instance, the Education meta-major pathway uncovered a scheduling issue with the math course education majors need to complete their pathway and influenced scheduling almost immediately.
-Other concerns may be passed along to the Guided Pathways Implementation Team or onto the dean to address with the administrative team.
+For instance, the Education meta-major pathway uncovered a scheduling issue with the math course required to earn the Elementary Teacher Education ADT and influenced scheduling almost immediately.
+Concerns may be passed to the Guided Pathways Implementation Team or onto the dean to address with the administrative team.